HFC Editorial Style Guide

 * POC Abbreviation for People of Color.
 Do not use; instead use BIPOC (Black, Indigenous, People of Color).
 See BBPOC, BIPOC, Indigenous.

-poisonous Preferred for all plants and animals, even those that are venomous.
+poisonous General term for plants and animals that includes venomous animals.
 See venomous.

 Poisonous snakes live in the canyon.
 Watch where you put your hands and feet.